 Director, Network for Nonprofit and Social Impact

-Amy O’Connor is an assistant professor at the University of Minnesota.
+Amy O’Connor is an associate professor at the University of Minnesota.
 She received her Ph.D. from the Brian Lamb School of Communication at Purdue University.
 O’Connor has published or presented over 30 research papers focusing on corporate social responsibility and the corporate society relationship.
 Her research focuses on the role of corporations in society, specifically the rights and responsibilities of corporations in the global commons.
 She is co-PI of the nonprofit-corporate partnership project.